Goals

 PeaZip performs a comprehensive pre-parsing

-of the archive on opening, listing the entire archive content, not
+analysis of the archive content on opening, listing the entire archive

-only the root, which clearly adds a penalty in terms of raw
+only the root level), which clearly adds a penalty in terms of raw

 inside